khanfarabi/Shap_Relational_Explanation/README.md

 The explanation accuracy is computed separately for the word explanations, and relational explanations respectively.
 The manuall self-annotated (by human) process are considered to generate standard word explanations per query.
 The nerural network based embedding (Doc2Vec) is used to generate the standard relational explanations per query.
 Here, the standard explanations are considered as true explanations for the query being truly predicted as a specifice class.
 We have computed the percentage of SHAP relational model's explanations match with the standard explanations, and represent as explanation accuracy.
 In order to avoid biasness, we have kept the number of explanations  equal for the both standard explanations and SHAP relational model's explanations while computing explanation accuracy.
 Specifically, we have used first 5 explanations for the SHAP relational model's explanations based on the shap values, and standard explanations respectively.

 # Demo Visualized Output
-# 1. Justification of the Prediction of the review query in terms of graph
+# 1. Justification of the Prediction of the review query in terms of graph with Review Data
 The query review is currectly predicted as either positive or negative and from the relational graph as follows it is clear that, review 19 is truly predicted as negative as its related or connected review nodes either Samehotel or Sameuser relation are also negative reviews.

 ![image](https://user-images.githubusercontent.com/25291998/126830625-d2cb30d0-09c5-46d3-9d96-ca2c24d1d649.png)

-# 2. Sameuser Relation
+# 2. Sameuser Relation with Review Data

 Here, we have the relational graph where the query 19 predicted as negative review connected to a node with respect to Sameuser relation